 - Eat small meals that do not have a lot of fat in them.

 Patients should consult a doctor or nurse if they for any of the following conditions:

 - Vomit blood or have blood in your bowel movements

 - Have a fever higher than 100.4°F (38°C)

-Though most people recover from food poisoning and the stomach flu, they will never actually know which one occurred.
-The most important thing to do when you think that you have food poisoning or the stomach flu is to drink plenty of fluids and make sure symptoms subside.
+Most people recover from food poisoning and the stomach flu and never actually know which one occurred.
+The most important thing to do when you think that you have food poisoning or stomach flu is to drink plenty of fluids and make sure symptoms subside.
 Always contact your doctor if you believe that symptoms are getting more severe because they might require medical attention.